w3f/polkadot-wiki/docs/how-to-setup-a-validator-with-nginx-reverse-proxy.md

 - `IP_ADDRESS` - the public IP address of the validator.

-- `PROXY_PORT` - This is the port that nodes will send p2p messages over the network and will be read by the NGINX reverse proxy.
+- `PROXY_PORT` - the port that nodes will send p2p messages over the network and are read by the NGINX reverse proxy.

 ##### listen-addr